ibm-cloud-docs/power-iaas/firewall-ports.md

 * 992 (IBM i5250 emulation SSL)
 * ICMP traffic

-If you need additional ports to be opened, you must submit a service ticket to vSRX appliance administrators.
-They can *manually* open the port for you.
+If you need additional ports to be opened, you must submit a [service ticket](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support).
+Support representatives can *manually* open the port for you.
 There are plans to add the dynamic configuration of the firewall rules in the future.